Your Directors have pleasure in presenting the 25th Annual Report of yourCompany for the financial year ended 31st March 2020.

 Corporate Social Responsibility

 Corporate Social Responsibility (CSR) activities have been embedded in the value systemof the Company for many decades.
-The Company continues to be actively engaged in CSRinitiatives for development of the society through partnerships and continued to focus onto helping lesser privileged communities in areas like education health & hygieneculture & heritage and actively participated in other welfare projects.
+The Company continues to be actively engaged in CSRinitiatives for the development of the society through partnerships and continued to focuson helping lesser privileged communities in areas like education health & hygieneculture & heritage and actively participated in other welfare projects.

-Based on the recommendation by the CSR Committee the Board has approved the projects /programs to be undertaken as CSR activities for a sum of $ 13 Lakhs during the financialyear 2017-18.
-The details of CSR activities has been provided as Annexure G to thisreport.
+Based on the recommendation by the CSR Committee the Board has approved the projects /programs to be undertaken as CSR activities for a minimum amount of Rs 28.21 Lakhs duringthe financial year 2019-20.
+The Company has spent around Rs 29.80 Lakhs during thefinancial year 2019-20 on CSR activities.
+The details of CSR activities have been providedas Annexure G to this report.

-Pursuant to Regulation 34(3) read with Schedule V of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 a Management Discussion and Analysis Reportand a Corporate Governance Report are made part of this Annual Report.
+Pursuant to Regulation 34(3) read with Schedule V of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 a Management Discussion and Analysis Reportand a Corporate Governance Report is made part of this Annual Report.

-A Certificate from the Practising Company Secretary regarding compliance of theconditions of Corporate Governance as stipulated in SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 is forming part of Annual Report.
+A Certificate from the Practising Company Secretary regarding the compliance of theconditions of Corporate Governance as stipulated in SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 is forming part of the Annual Report.

-The Company has not accepted any deposits from the public within the meaning ofSections 73 to 76 of the Companies Act 2013 for the year ended 31st March 2018.
+The Company has not accepted any deposits from the public within the meaning ofSections 73 to 76 of the Companies Act 2013 for the year ended 31st March2020.

 Material changes and commitments